STAAR General Training & Security

 Time To Test (Grades 3-8)

-If a student completes testing prior to the allotted two or three hours, collect the materials and either allow the student to leave or provide the student with an instructional activity such as a social studies work sheet or reading assignment while other students finish testing.
+If a student completes testing prior to the allotted two or three hours, collect the materials and either allow the student to leave or provide the student with an instructional activity such as a or reading assignment while other students finish testing.

 Ensure Proper Testing Procedures